 Breezy winds again with sun & 70s this afternoon

-Good Sunday morning!
-The steady breeze overnight has prevented any fog from developing, we will start off this morning with fair skies and cool temperatures in the upper 40s to lower 50s.
+HUNTSVILLE, Ala.
+(WAFF) - The steady breeze overnight has prevented any fog from developing, so we will start off this morning with fair skies and cool temperatures in the upper 40s to lower 50s.

 Today will be another great day with plenty of sunshine and high temperatures reaching the middle to upper 70s, winds will be breezy again from the northeast gusting over 25 miles per hour at times.
 Skies remain clear overnight with lows staying a bit more mild in the upper 40s to middle 50s.